CascadeColin/ai-travel-planner/TASKS.md

 # Dev Philosophy
 I have never attempted a project of this scale in this short of a time frame.
 Therefore, I am not planning this to the nitty gritty details of assigning a task to each class and method.
 I simply don't have a full grasp of everything needed, and also do not have time to plan in that much detail.
 To compensate, I am being conservative on time estimates knowing I will run into unforseen technical issues.
 I have also alloted a large amount of time to R&D for brushing up on TypeScript and fully understanding OpenAPI.
 If I end up ahead of this conservative schedule, I will implement stretch goals.

+React technical details include the time taken for styling using Shadcn.

 # Create Config and set a Preset - Initial task after R&D

 Create a profile for the Planner.
 This allows for the app to remember if they are a business or leisure traveler.
 It also will remember their travel cost preferences.